 The Secretary of the Academic Misconduct Appeals Committee may request further information or evidence from the candidate.
-The appeal will then be referred, together with the original documentation relating to the allegation of academic misconduct, to the Dean of a Faculty other than the student's own.
+The appeal will then be referred, together with the original documentation relating to the allegation of academic misconduct, to the Dean (or nominee) of a Faculty other than the student's own.

-16. The Dean shall review the case and may request further information from the candidate or from the relevant Head of Department.
-The Dean may confirm, set aside or amend the decision and penalty which are the subject of the appeal.
-In exceptional circumstances, if s/he deems it appropriate, the Dean may refer the case to a full meeting of the Academic Misconduct Appeals Committee.
-The Dean shall convey his/her decision in writing to the candidate within 15 working days of receipt of the complete appeal documentation from the candidate by the Secretary of the Academic Misconduct Appeals Committee.
-The Dean shall be final.
+16. The Dean (or nominee) shall review the case and may request further information from the candidate or from the relevant Head of Department.
+The Dean (or nominee) may confirm, set aside or amend the decision of the relevant Head of Department and may confirm, increase or decrease any penalty imposed.
+In exceptional circumstances, if s/he deems it appropriate, the Dean (or nominee) may refer the case to a full meeting of the Academic Misconduct Appeals Committee.
+The Dean (or nominee) shall convey his/her decision in writing to the candidate within 15 working days of receipt of the complete appeal documentation from the candidate by the Secretary of the Academic Misconduct Appeals Committee.
+The Dean (or nominee) shall be final.